teeaarbee/blog/content/week_32.md

 ----

-Ok gonna do some additional *rr* before I call it a day,
+Ok gonna do some additional *rr* before I call it a day

 So idk feel quite sad today esp after seeing my week long bad performance condensed in number today.